UnicoLab/FlowyML/docs/advanced/model-leaderboard.md

 ## 🖥️ UI View

-The UniFlow Dashboard provides a rich interactive leaderboard where you can:
+The flowyml Dashboard provides a rich interactive leaderboard where you can:
 - Sort by any metric.
 - Filter by tags or date.
 - Click to see detailed run configuration.